How To Get Started in Implementing High Impact Practices Into Your Course at Seminole State College

 Visit our home page for all upcoming HIPs focused events, programs and workshops.

-The HIPs course designation application opens for each semester individually and the timeline is listed below.
+The HIPs course designation form opens twice a year, in December for the Summer and Fall semesters and in August for the Spring semester.
+The upcoming timeline is listed below.
 The application is not meant to be a barrier, but instead to ensure the integrity of the Seminole State High Impact Practices initiative.
 If there are any concerns with the validity of an application and before denying the application, the HIPs team will reach out to the faculty member with some suggestions and opportunities to work together towards meeting the expectations of a High Impact Practice course.

-Timeline for HIPs Course Designation – Summer 2025 (Pilot Semester)
+Timeline for HIPs Course Designation – Summer & Fall 2026

 Contact